albfr/proyecto-ia/README.md

 Currently `dlx` *only* supports generalized XC (i. e.
 XC + secondary items).
 Plans to support further generalizations of XC are planned!
-As well as creating a problem preprocessor and parsers to make I/O of famous puzzles easier (queens, sudoku, polyomino packing...)
+As well as creating a problem preprocessor and parsers to make I/O of famous puzzles easier.

 ### A sketch of what's to come